4lysson-a/finch/README.md

     1.1 Follow steps 1 and 2 from the `backend` section.

-2. If you structuring the bank for the first time follow the steps below:
+2. If you structuring the database for the first time follow the steps below:

     - 2.1.
 Enter inside the backend container:
       ```bash